Canucks down Blues in shootout, get 1st road win

-ST. LOUIS (AP)Thatcher Demko is making the most of his time in the Vancouver Canucks’ starting lineup.
+ST. LOUIS (AP)Thatcher Demko is making the most of his time in the Canucks’ starting lineup.

-Demko made 34 saves in regulation and overtime and stopped all six shots in a shootout to help the Canucks to a 4-3 win over the St. Louis Blues on Thursday night.
+Demko made 34 saves in regulation and overtime and stopped all six shots in a shootout to help Vancouver to a 4-3 win over the St. Louis Blues on Thursday.

 Vancouver won its fourth in a row – its longest streak since winning four straight from March 25-31, 2018.